v12technology/fluxtion-quickstart/README.md

 The [SensorMonitor](src/main/java/com/fluxtion/quickstart/roomsensor/SensorMonitor.java)
 builds a streaming processing engine in the main, referring to a builder using a method reference.
  The two string parameters are used as the fully qualified name of the generated stream processing class.
-The call to reuseOrBuild will check the classpath for class that matches the fully qualified name.
+The call to reuseOrBuild checks the classpath for a class that matches the fully qualified name.
 If no class can be loaded for that fqn, then a new stream processor is generated.

 ```java